smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 2
 * Title : The homotopy category of spectra
 * Abstract : In this talk, we will define the homotopy category of spectra and discuss its stability properties.
 We will prove that suspension induces a self-equivalence of the stable homotopy category.
 We will define (co)fiber sequence of spectra and construct the associated long exact sequences.
 We will explain how the stable homotopy category forms a triangulated category.

+### Talk 3
+* Title : The smash prodcut
+* Abstract : This talk introduces the smash product in spectra, which provides a symmetric monoidal structure on both the category of spectra and its homotopy category.
+We will disuss its key properties and the definition of ring and module spectra.
+If time permits, we will also cover the point-set level construction using symmetric spectra.